Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMIntuneSubscriptionPassportForWorkProperty.md

 ## DESCRIPTION
 The **Set-CMIntuneSubscriptionPassportForWorkProperty** updates the settings of a Microsoft Intune subscription to enable Windows Hello for business for enrolled devices.

-> [!NOTE]
->  Windows Hello for Business was previously known as Microsoft Passport for Work.
+NOTE: Windows Hello for Business was previously known as Microsoft Passport for Work.

 ## EXAMPLES